Welcome to Hometown England

 Manufacturing continues to decline in importance.
 In the 1960s and 70s manufacturing was a significant part of England's economic output.
 However a lot of the heavy manufacturing industry was government run and had failed to respond to world markets.
 State industries were sold off and over the 20th century many closed as they were unable to compete.
 For example in 2005 the country's last volume car maker, the MG Rover Group, went into administration after failing to come to agreement with the SIAC group of China to form a joint venture that might have saved the company.
 England is left with a very small domestic manufacturing sector, though British companies world wide continued to have a role in the sector through foreign investment.
 Closure of English factories and movement of manufacturing to Eastern Europe and the "Far East" in search of lower costs (especially through lower wages and less strict employment laws) continues to benefit share-holders but not the UK economy as a whole.

 Tourism is the 6th largest industry in the UK, contributing 76 billion pounds to the economy.
 It employs 1,800,000 full-time equivalent people — 6.1% of the working population (2002 figures).
 The largest centre for tourism is London, which attracts millions of international tourists every year.
-London is very popular among the tourists because of the magnificent historic culture, amazing architecture and luxurious accommodations the most difficult part in traveling to London is choosing the best hotel in London to stay at.

 The currency of England is the Pound Sterling, or British pound.
 The central bank of the United Kingdom, where interest rates are set and monetry policy is carried out, is the Bank of England in London.